 Each week, you should take some time to distill the key take-away lessons (TAs) from the week's work.
-Starting with the week of Jan 16, students should post a short TA note (10 lines or longer) on our Blackboard Discussion space, at the latest by the end of Saturday that week.
+Starting with the second week of class, students should post a short TA note (10 lines or longer) on our Blackboard Discussion space, at the latest by the end of Saturday that week.
 These might also include responses to other postings already on the Discussion space.